Legal Defense Inside vs. Outside the Limits of Liability Insurance: Not Knowing the Difference

 Legal costs can quickly exhaust your policy limit leaving you to pay out of pocket for claims and settlement.
-In order to have protection against both claims and legal expenses, when purchasing or reviewing any of your liability policies, professional, general or product, you should determine whether the policy includes coverage for legal defense inside or outside the limits of liability.
+In order to have protection against both claims and legal expenses, when purchasing or reviewing any of your liability policies, professional, general or product, you should determine whether the policy includes coverage for legal defense outside the limits or inside the limits of liability.

 - Defense inside the limit means that all defense costs (attorney’s fees, court costs, investigation and filing legal papers) are deducted first from the policy limit, which cuts into the overall limit of dollars available to pay for monetary damages awarded by a ruling.

-- With outside the limit coverage, there are separate limits available for legal defense costs and court-awarded damages.
-So, the cost of defending your case does not erode your policy limits available to pay settlements resulting from a suit.
+- With defense outside the limit coverage, there are separate limits available for legal defense costs and court-awarded damages.
+So, the defense costs outside the limits don’t erode your policy limits available to pay settlements resulting from a suit.

 This should not to be overlooked because if your company is facing a law suit, the type of coverage you’ve elected will be pivotal in determining your potential financial responsibility.